Horizon 8 Architecture

 If the goal of going to the cloud is to provide a disaster recovery solution for an existing Horizon pod, it should be recognized that remote agents alone will not provide site redundancy.
 For disaster recovery, we recommend that you set up a separate Horizon pod in the desired cloud platform.

-Each Horizon pod can host a max of 20,000 sessions and can consume capacity from up to 5 vCenter servers.
+Each Horizon pod can host a max of 20,000 sessions and can consume capacity from up to 5 hypervisor managers.
 Check the Omnissa Configuration Maximums for the up-to-date maximums supported.

 Connection Servers

 Horizon Connection Servers within a single pod must be deployed in a single location and cannot be spread across private data centers and cloud data centers.
-See Stretched Active-Active - Unsupported for more detail on why this is not supported.
+See Stretched Horizon pod - unsupported for more detail on why this is not supported.

 Unified Access Gateways